Nori no Tempura (Noriten) Deep-Fried Seaweed Snack

 As you know, Tempura is a traditional Japanese food made from one piece of ingredient coated with flour batter and deep-fried in plenty of oil.

 But have you ever heard that Tempura also comes in the form of snacks?

 Actually, “Ikaten (いか天)” and “Noriten (のり天)” are 2 representatives of such Tempura snacks.
-They are good and old snack foods that have been widely enjoyed in Japan for a long time.
+These are good-old treats that have long been loved in Japan.

 Ingredients and Features

-The Nori seaweed is coated with a batter made from eggs and wheat flour, deep-fried in plenty of oil, and then lightly salted.
-It is deep-fried in sesame oil, so these Tempura fries are pleasantly crispy and savory with an appetizing aroma.
+In the production process, the seaweed laver is coated with a batter made from eggs and wheat flour, deep-fried in plenty of oil, and then lightly salted.

-As for the variety, some Noriten crisps are only lightly salted, while others are flavored using ground red chili pepper and are a little bit spicy with a moderate saltiness.
+As for the variety, some Noriten crisps are only lightly salted, while others are additionally spiced with ground red chili pepper and are a little bit spicy.

 Where to Buy

-Noriten or Nori no Tempura is a common snack food in Japan and goes especially well with beer, so the seaweed Tempura chips are available in many supermarkets and convenience stores around the country.
+Noriten or Nori no Tempura is an inexpensive, casual snack that goes perfectly with beer, so these seaweed Tempura chips are available in many supermarkets and convenience stores around the country.